 Our investment income is affected by fluctuations in various interest rates, including LIBOR and the prime rate.
 A large portion of our portfolio is, and we expect will continue to be, comprised of floating rate investments that utilize LIBOR.
 Our interest expense is affected by fluctuations in LIBOR only on our revolving credit facility.
-At February 28, 2017, we had \$187.1 million of borrowings outstanding, of which none is floating.
+At February 28, 2018, we had \$212.1 million of borrowings outstanding.
+There were no borrowings outstanding on the revolving credit facility as of February 28, 2018.

 We have analyzed the potential impact of changes in interest rates on interest income from investments.
-Assuming that our investments as of February 28, 2017 were to remain constant for a full fiscal year and no actions were taken to alter the existing interest rate terms, a hypothetical change of 1.0% in interest rates would cause a corresponding increase of approximately \$2.2 million to our interest income.
+Assuming that our investments as of February 28, 2018 were to remain constant for a full fiscal year and no actions were taken to alter the existing interest rate terms, a hypothetical change of 1.0% in interest rates would cause a corresponding increase of approximately \$2.3 million to our interest income.